 - other salad greens

-To avoid carbohydrate-heavy foods, it is important to understand which foods are healthful sources of protein and fat.
+It is crucial to understand which healthful foods are good sources of protein and fat to avoid carbohydrate-heavy foods.

 - whey protein